Sonia Belkind: Biography

 During World War I, she treated the deported residents of Tel Aviv in their various places of exile, as most doctors were deported or drafted.
 In 1917, she was arrested and sent to trial in Damascus for her involvement in the Nili underground (her nephew Naaman Belkind was among its activists).
 She was acquitted of the charges and returned to Tel Aviv.
+Sonia Belkind was also among the women physicians and nurses who worked to maintain health services for the Yishuv once most of the male doctors were drafted.
+They worked to maintain and develop healthcare services during the times of physician shortages and during times of wartime.

 Belkind was the partner of Mendel Hankin, the brother of Yehoshua Hankin (the partner of Olga, Sonia's sister).
 The Hankin brothers and their families lived together in a house at 105 Allenby Street, Tel Aviv, built by Sonia.
 She lived on the upper floor, while Yehoshua and Olga lived on the first floor, and nearby in a smaller apartment lived Dova and her daughter Akhsa Belkind.
 The house had a large yard with a garden where the first lawn in the Ottoman Palestine was grown.

 Belkind was active in public and preventive medicine, promoting women's healthcare.
 She was a member of the management at the "Shalva" convalescent home founded by her sister Olga Hankin in 1938 for patients with limited means.
 She opened a private clinic in Tel Aviv, where she treated Jews and Arabs, Christians, and Muslims, and was elected an honorary member of the Israel Medical Association.

 Before her death, she bequeathed a sum of money for two purposes: establishing a rest home for elderly doctors in Rishon LeZion and completing the construction of the "Physicians' House" in Tel Aviv.